 As Berlin Dome has longer opening hours than most attractions of Berlin, I saved it for the end of the day.
 So we go back the same way we came to Charlottenburg palace to the Berlin Dome to enjoy church and sunset from the top of it.
 The Berlin Dome was constructed in the late 19th and early 20th century.
 Architect Julius Raschdorff used the style of the Italian High Renaissance with some baroque elements.
 The huge cupola makes you think of the Dome in Florence or even St. Peter’s Basilica in Rome.Within one night, in 1944 the Cathedral had been transformed into a ruin.
 Reconstruction of the church started in 1975 and took many years.
 Parts of the reconstructed church were opened one by one until 2002.
 The church has the form of an octagon and on eight columns you’ll find statues of the most important reformers of the Protestant faith.
 Enter the main space, the so-called “Sermon Church” (Predigtkirche) and you will be overwhelmed.
 Remember, it’s a Protestant church.
 Corinthian columns and pilasters, marble, gilded ornaments and statues await the humble visitor.To make sure you can enter the main space, check service times in advance.
 During those hours the church is reserved for worship only.The Berlin Dome is also the burial place of the Hohenzollern dynasty.
 The house of the Hohenzollern ruled Prussia since the Middle Ages and the German Empire from 1871 through 1918.
 At the end of your church tour, take the opportunity to climb up to the dome and view the sunset above the city from there.

-You must be tired after this long day so get relaxed in the Vabali Spa!
+You must be tired after this packed sightseeing day, so get relaxed in the Vabali Spa!
 Looking for accommodation?
-Learn about best areas where to stay in Berlin!
+Learn about the best areas where to stay in Berlin!
 Have you been to Berlin?
 What are your favourite sightseeing spots?
 Share in the comments section!
 If you have more time for your Germany visit consider also visiting Dresden.

 Author: Anita Sāne